rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 <!-- #endregion -->

-In this section, we present a method that uses Dynamic Time Warping (DTW) on multimodal time series, \emph{i.e.} time series that are made of several features recorded over time.
+In this section, we present a method that uses Dynamic Time Warping (DTW) on multimodal time series, _i.e._ time series that are made of several features recorded over time.
 The method relies on the assumption that one of the considered modalities (called